Thursday October 23, 2014; Pre-Con Day

 Full Day Sessions, 8 am to 6 pm Note, there is a 2 hour break for lunch from 12-2 pm.
 Note: there will not be a NARM Written Exam at MANA 2014.

 - NRP: Technical Skills Applied to Out-of-Hospital Births—Pam White—This class focuses on the concepts of Neonatal Resuscitation to help the care provider understand and retain knowledge of skills necessary for a situation that may not arise frequently in a practice.
 Pam strives to conduct class in a comfortable atmosphere where all participants are active in the learning process and leave feeling confident in their resuscitation skills.
 The session will include discussion and use of equipment, shared experiences, and value of communication and debriefing.
 Skills practice sessions with scenarios relative to out of hospital settings will allow the participant to hone skills and increase understanding of the entire process of resuscitation for better recall in the future.
 Pam will share unique methods of keeping track of times and knowing when to implement the appropriate skills needed.
-After demonstrating knowledge of resuscitation skills and how to correctly implement them, participant will receive a card which recognizes training for a 2 year duration.—$150
+After demonstrating knowledge of resuscitation skills and how to correctly implement them, participant will receive a card which recognizes training for a 2 year duration.[No CEUs] —$150

 Half Day Morning Sessions, 8 pm to 12 pm